christianrondeau/autovim/doc/index.md

 ## Autovim syntax

+None of these functions are necessary to run a script with autovim.
+They can be useful to express commands in a more succint way (e.g. for [code golfing](https://codegolf.stackexchange.com).

+I suggest that you `source` the [edit/autovimrc.vim](edit/autovimrc.vim) file and make use of the digraph mappings for special symbols.

 ### Script compressed commands

 These commands require autovim command line to run.
 The expression following them will also be expanded.